fish-hue/Robots_txt_crawler/README.md

 All logs will be saved in a file named `robots_sitemap_log.log` in the script's execution directory.
 Logs include timestamps, severity levels (DEBUG, INFO, WARNING, and ERROR), and specific messages related to the operations performed.

-## Development

-### Coding Standards

-- Follow PEP 8 guidelines for Python coding.
-- Use logging for all output that would typically be printed to the console in production-grade applications.

-### Contributions

-Contributions are welcome!
-Feel free to submit issues or pull requests for enhancements and bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.